dstructs/string-array/README.md

 <a name="string-array"></a>
 #### StringArray( [len, opts] )

 String array constructor.
-If provided a length `len`, initializes an empty `StringArray` of length `len`.
+If provided a length `len`, initializes a filled `StringArray` of length `len`, where the fill values are empty `strings`.

 ``` javascript
 var arr = new StringArray();